ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

 :math:`\theta`  is longitude (radians) (positive east of the CityplaceGreenwich meridian).

-The solar declination angle :math:`\delta`  is calculated as in Berger (1978a,b) and is valid for one million years past or hence, relative to 1950 A.D.
+The solar declination angle :math:`\delta`  is calculated as in :ref:`Berger (1978a,b) <Berger1978a>` and is valid for one million years past or hence, relative to 1950 A.D.
 The orbital parameters may be specified directly or the orbital parameters are calculated for the desired year.
 The required orbital parameters to be input by the user are the obliquity of the